nicolasdb/nicolasdb.github.io/_posts/2017-10-14-newghpages-template.md

 ---
+date: 2017/10/14
-title: "install gh-pages template"
+title: "My gh-pages install template"
-excerpt: "How to install template in github online without messing with jekyll or ruby and gem command line"
+excerpt: "How to install a template in github online without messing with jekyll or ruby and gem command line"
 categories:
   - Tuto
 tags:
+  - github
-  - Github
+  - superUser
 ---

 ## Objective: